 This comes up in almost all of our topics and today is no exception.
 Activities for the brain and body along with eating well and drinking plenty of water are proven to improve the wellbeing of those with Dementia.
 At The Richardson we have a dynamic lifestyle program including a range of brain training and exercise sessions to ensure all our residents are living their best life.

-Furthermore, with the introduction of our new Allied Health service provider, Concentric Health based onsite, we now have a wellness package tailored to each residents specific needs.
+With the introduction of Vitality+, our new Allied Health service that is based onsite, we now have a wellness package tailored to each residents specific needs.
 But, for those at home or visiting a loved one, simply going for a walk can significantly improve their day, and yours.

 If you wish to speak to someone about your situation or that of a loved one, or would like to book a tour through The Richardson, please don’t hesitate to contact us on (08) 9381 2800 or book a tour online.